ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/4_IdentifyingTheProblem.md

 # Step 4: Identifying the Problem

-The first step to winning the Google Solution Challenge 2025 is finding a **real-world problem** tied to the United Nations’ 17 Sustainable Development Goals (SDGs).
-Your solution must address an SDG, so let’s break down how to identify a meaningful, solvable problem in this guide.
+The first step to winning the Google Solution Challenge 2025 is finding a **real-world problem** tied to the theme.
+Your solution must address a Theme, so let’s break down how to identify a meaningful, solvable problem in this guide.

----

-## The 17 Sustainable Development Goals (SDGs)
-The SDGs are global targets set by the United Nations in 2015 to improve the world by 2030.
-Pick one (or combine a few) that inspires you!
-Here’s the full list with brief explanations:

-1. **No Poverty**: End poverty in all forms everywhere.
-2. **Zero Hunger**: End hunger and ensure food security.
-3. **Good Health and Well-being**: Promote healthy lives for all ages.
-4. **Quality Education**: Ensure inclusive, quality education for all.
-5. **Gender Equality**: Achieve equality and empower women and girls.
-6. **Clean Water and Sanitation**: Provide safe water and sanitation for all.
-7. **Affordable and Clean Energy**: Ensure access to sustainable energy.
-8. **Decent Work and Economic Growth**: Promote good jobs and economic growth.
-9. **Industry, Innovation, and Infrastructure**: Build resilient infrastructure and innovation.
-10. **Reduced Inequalities**: Reduce income and social inequalities.
-11. **Sustainable Cities and Communities**: Make cities safe, sustainable, and inclusive.
-12. **Responsible Consumption and Production**: Ensure sustainable use of resources.
-13. **Climate Action**: Combat climate change and its impacts.
-14. **Life Below Water**: Protect oceans, seas, and marine life.
-15. **Life on Land**: Protect forests, land ecosystems, and biodiversity.
-16. **Peace, Justice, and Strong Institutions**: Build peaceful and fair societies.
-17. **Partnerships for the Goals**: Strengthen global collaboration for development.

 ---